Effects of time-periodic drive in the linear response for planar-Hall set-ups with Weyl and multi-Weyl semimetals: Model and formalism

-We consider the limit where Floquet theorem can be applied and extract the leading-order-correction terms from the van Vleck's high-frequency expansion .
+We consider the limit where Floquet theorem can be applied, thus extracting the leading-order-correction terms from van Vleck's high-frequency expansion .
 In this limit, one can describe the dynamics of the driven system, with time period $ \mathcal{T}=\frac{2 \, \pi}{\omega}$, in terms of an effective Floquet Hamiltonian defined as~\cite{eckardt}

 It represents the driving term being treated perturbatively.
 The above approximation for $ H^F_J({\boldsymbol k})$ results from the fact that, while deriving the explicit analytical expressions for the linear response, we are going to restrict ourselves to only the leading-order pertubative term.